snowplow-archive/snowplow.github.com/_posts/2014-11-06-snowplow-javascript-tracker-2.1.1-released.md

 If you are using Amazon Redshift, the new event types and performance context will require you to deploy new tables into your Redshift cluster.

-For instructions on this, please see the Snowplow 0.9.10 release post (coming soon).
+For instructions on this, please see today's [Snowplow 0.9.10 release] [0.9.10-release] blog post.

 <h2><a name="other">12.
 Getting help</a></h2>